-AROUND THE GARDEN IN OCTOBER –
+AROUND THE GARDEN IN OCTOBER and NOVEMBER

 While raking leaves this fall, consider all your plantings around the home.
 Fall is a great time for moving and removing perennials and shrubs as well as planting new!

-Raking is great exercise, makes less noise than blowers and helps aerate the lawn soil.
-Wet leaves will be harder to clear and if left too long, will start to kill the grass.
+Raking is great exercise, makes less noise than blowers, and helps aerate the lawn soil.
+Wet leaves will be harder to clear and will start to kill the grass if left too long.
 Leaves can be gathered into piles for composting.
 Once you have a significant pile of leaves out of the way, run over it a few times with a mulching lawnmower.
 The chopped tree leaves can be incorporated into flower bed soil or scooped into a compost pile where they will break down into compost quickly.

 More tips for your lawn:

-• Mow lawns until hard frost stops growth, usually into November.
+- Mow lawns until hard frost stops growth, usually into November.

-In flower gardens,
+In flower gardens:

 - Also collect ripened seed heads of coriander (cilantro), dill, arugula, nasturtium, and sunflower seeds for spring plantings.
-Perennials with hard seed-heads like coneflower or black-eyed susan will attract birds.
+Perennials with hard seed-heads like coneflower or black-eyed Susan will attract birds.
 Leave a few standing.

 More tips for vegetable and herb gardens:

-• Some annual flowers and sensitive vegetables or herbs can be protected from early frosts.
-You can lay light sheets, reemay or blankets directly on plants--not plastic.
+- Some annual flowers and sensitive vegetables or herbs can be protected from early frosts.
+You can lay light sheets, reemay, or blankets directly on plants–not plastic.
 Use frames or supports for plastic covers.

-• Research has shown yarrow and comfrey to be very high in overwintering beneficial wasps underneath the plant’s leaves.
+- Research has shown yarrow and comfrey to be very high in overwintering beneficial wasps underneath the plant’s leaves.
 Leave some of these herbs.

-• Prepare new flower beds and put vegetable beds to rest.
-Remove sod or weeds, add organic matter (manure, compost, chopped leaves) and turn over the soil.
+- Prepare new flower beds and put vegetable beds to rest.
+Remove sod or weeds, add organic matter (manure, compost, chopped leaves), and turn over the soil.

-• Bare ground attracts weed seeds so plant a cover crop of winter rye to till in come spring.
-It will handle temperatures as low as -30oF.
+- Bare ground attracts weed seeds so plant a cover crop of winter rye to till in come spring.
+It will handle temperatures as low as -30 degrees F.

 Trees & Shrubs can still be planted as long as the soil can be dug—into November!

 - Before you buy, plan your plantings well considering average moisture, light, wind, and hazards (like driveways, salt trucks, snow piles).

-Don’t lose young shrubs or trees to rabbits and voles!
+- Don’t lose young shrubs or trees to rabbits and voles!
 On a warm fall day, install protective 1/4” mesh cylinders around trunks of young woody shrubs and trees so the mesh is at least 3 inches away from the trunk, about 1 inch into the mulch/soil, and 2 to 3 feet high.
 These small fences will prevent rabbits and voles from chewing the tender bark under the cover of snow.
-A simple trick is to measure out the mesh, cut with wire snips, wrap around the plant and use plastic zip ties to hold cylinders together.
+A simple trick is to measure out the mesh, cut with wire snips, wrap around the plant, and use plastic zip ties to hold cylinders together.
 Just snip the zip ties off in spring to store and you can re-use the barriers for a few years.

 Other things to consider with trees and shrubs:

-• Do NOT prune spring flowering shrubs now or you will cut off the flower buds.
+- Do NOT prune spring-flowering shrubs now or you will cut off the flower buds.

 - Apply deer repellents to ornamental plants every 3 – 4 weeks depending on the repellent

 These tips expand on ideas offered by the University of Massachusetts Extension Garden Calendar.
-Visit the UMass Extension website for more information.